SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 # Free MongoDB GUI powered by PHP

 Visually administrate your MongoDB database.
-Create, read, update and delete your documents...<br>
+Create, read, update & delete your documents...<br>
 Query your MongoDB database with SELECT SQL statements.
-You can also create and drop indexes.<br>
+You can also create & drop indexes.<br>
-Autocompletion is available for fields, MongoDB and SQL keywords via `Ctrl` `Space` combination.
+Autocompletion is available for fields, MongoDB & SQL keywords via `Ctrl` `Space` combination.

 Screenshots
 -----------